Bowzza/bookmarkingTool/docs/Tests.md

 URL = https://www.fh-campuswien.ac.at/
 Date time formatter = "yyyy-MM-dd HH:mm:ss"

+Expected result:
+Date and time = current date and time

 ###US11.
 As a user I want to list my bookmarks sorted by rating (highest to smallest)